natanael-zamfir/threat-hunt-azuki-d-in-the-water/README.md

 <details>
 <summary>KQL breakdown</summary>
-<p>This flag is typically supported by <b>DeviceFileEvents</b> searches for file creation patterns (e.g., many identical <b>.txt</b> files created across folders) and correlation to the incident window; the goal is to identify a single note filename repeatedly created as a post-encryption indicator.</p>
+<p>This flag is typically supported by <b>DeviceFileEvents</b> searches for file creation patterns (e.g., a note <b>.txt</b> created across folders) and correlation to the incident window; the goal is to identify the note filename used as a post-encryption indicator.</p>
 </details>

 <details>